 Check the labels on any emergency food to see how long it says the food is good, as some have shorter expiration dates than others.
 For example, there are some that are good for 10 years, while others are good for as long as 25 years.

 What else should be in an emergency kit besides food and water?

-Other items that you should keep on hand for an emergency include flashlights, batteries, a radio, matches, candles, medications, first aid supplies, blankets, and pet food for the furry kids in the family.
+Other items that you should keep on hand for an emergency include flashlights, batteries, a radio, matches, candles, medications, first aid supplies, blankets, cleaning supplies, and pet food for the furry kids in the family.

 Why Trust The Spruce Eats?